 - Having an expert review the records

-With a more in-depth investigation, your attorney can provide a clearer picture of what happened during the wreck, who was at fault, and why the other person should be held responsible for their negligence.
+With a more in-depth investigation, your attorney can provide a clearer picture of what happened during the wreck.
+This includes who was at fault, and why the other person should be held responsible for their negligence.

-A victim in an injury crash may be tempted to downplay their injuries.
-Car wreck injuries can be complicated and develop over time.
-Even if the driver feels fine after the crash, neck pain, loss of mobility, headaches, and other complaints can develop days or even weeks later.
+As a victim in an injury crash, you may be tempted to downplay your injuries.
+Car wreck injuries can be complicated, severe, and develop over time.
+Even if you feel fine after the crash, neck pain, loss of mobility, headaches, and other complaints can develop days or even weeks later.
 Your attorney will make sure you seek treatment as soon as possible to make sure your injuries don’t get worse.

 Evidence in a car collision claim goes beyond just taking pictures of the damaged vehicle and getting a copy of medical records.
 The other driver may try and hide evidence of the cause of the accident.
 An attorney can take action to make sure the evidence is retained and not tampered with.
 This evidence can be reviewed by engineering experts or medical experts to help build your case.

-One of the first steps after a crash to get damages is to issue a demand letter.
+Under California state law, one of the first steps after a crash to get damages is to issue a demand letter.
 The demand letter provides the outline of the claim and the basis for the other party’s liability.
-The demand letter generally includes:
+It generally includes: